Resources

 • Age Friendly Public Health Systems – TFAH is prioritizing healthy aging and is working to encourage and incentivize state and local health departments to embrace older adult health as a core function.
 Partnering with state and local health departments and national stakeholders, TFAH is working to implement a public health framework as part of the Age-Friendly Ecosystem that is essential to improve the health and well-being of older adults.

-• The Mighty -Mighty events are inclusive and accessible spaces that gather The Mighty community around the core ideas of empowerment, connection, decreasing stigma and isolation, teaching each other and of course, having fun with fellow Mighty Members.
+• The Mighty events are inclusive and accessible spaces that gather The Mighty community around the core ideas of empowerment, connection, decreasing stigma and isolation, teaching each other and of course, having fun with fellow Mighty Members.

 • Physical Activity Guidelines for Americans – Being physically active is one of the most important actions that people of all ages can take to improve their health.
 The evidence reviewed for this second edition of the Physical Activity Guidelines for Americans is clear—physical activity fosters normal growth and development and can make people feel better, function better, sleep better, and reduce the risk of a large number of chronic diseases.
 Health benefits start immediately after exercising, and even short episodes of physical activity are beneficial.